bachue/github-notifier-for-mac/README.md

 # Issue or Advice

-Any issue or advice are appreciated, pull request will be better, of course!
+Any issue or advice is appreciated, pull request will be better, of course!

 # License